 Side effects of your medicine for increased blood pressure

 By the side effects you describe, you may have been prescribed amlodipine.
 His arbitrary abandonment is something I can not and can not even prescribe here.
-Once again, find a physician who will not only be nice and worthy, but in addition to thousands of industrial medicines, there will also be thousands of effective secondary metabolites freely available in the wild.
+Once again, find a doctor who will not only be nice and worthy, but in addition to thousands of industrial medicines, there will also be thousands of effective secondary metabolites freely available in nature.

 How long you have to take ginseng